 Galveston stands on the edge of a new awakening.
 For more than a century, this island has been one of Texas’s cultural treasures — resilient, historic, and ambitious.
 In recent decades, though, the city has drifted toward hesitation, political squabbling, and narrow interests that keep it from what it was meant to be: a shining, iconic destination on the Texas coast.

 The treatment of Solarus — a proposed beachfront condominium — shows what is at stake.
 From the start, the project’s ambition was treated as a threat, even though it was similar in scale to other projects the council has approved.
 Originally designed at 10 stories, Solarus met political opposition and was blocked.
 Rather than walk away, the developers revised the plan to fully meet city code.
 Under Texas law, a code‑compliant project is entitled to approval.
-No variances.
+No deviations.
 No special exceptions.
-A lawful project that would add millions in tax revenue, support local jobs, and create an iconic addition to the skyline.
+A project that would have added millions in tax revenue, now designed to meet code, adding less then a million in tax revenue annually, still supporting local jobs, and creating an iconic addition to the skyline.

 Galveston can seize a new era — but only if leaders and residents embrace responsible growth.
 Condominium, resort, and commercial projects bring year‑round activity, jobs, and the revenue needed to repair streets, improve drainage, restore historic sites, and protect beaches.
 If the city continues with short‑term fear and localized opposition, it will lose its competitive edge and drift back toward dysfunction and obscurity.
 That is not Galveston’s future.